 Plus-que-parfait with être verbs

-Just as with passé composé, there is a list of verbs (often called the “Dr Mrs Vandertramp” verbs as a mnemonic for the first letters of each verb in this category) in the plus-que-parfait that are special because:
+Just as with passé composé, there is the same list of verbs (often called the “Dr Mrs Vandertramp” verbs as a mnemonic for the first letters of each verb in this category) in the plus-que-parfait that are special because:

 So the plus-que-parfait conjugation rules we’ve already discussed in this lesson remain true, except you’ll switch out the appropriate imparfait form of avoir with être, and you’ll add an e and/or an s to the past participle if necessary to make it agree with the subject of the sentence.